muxable/flutter_thermal/README.md

 // Instantiate it
 var _thermal = Thermal();

-// Access current battery level print(await _thermal.thermalStatus);
+// Access current thermal status print(await _thermal.thermalStatus);

 // Be informed when the status changes